gravitational/workshop/docker.md

 hello                                         latest              4dce466cf3de        10 minutes ago      34 B
 ```

-* Repository is a name of the local (on your computer) or remote repository.
-Our current repository is local and is called `hello`
+* Repository - a name of the local (on your computer) or remote repository.
+Our current repository is local and is called `hello`.
-* Tag - indicates the version of our image, docker sets `latest` tag automatically if not specified
+* Tag - indicates the version of our image, Docker sets `latest` tag automatically if not specified.
-* Image ID - unique image ID
+* Image ID - unique image ID.
-* Size - the size of our image is just 34 bytes
+* Size - the size of our image is just 34 bytes.

-**NOTE** Docker images are very different from virtual image formats.
-Because docker does not boot any operating system, but simply runs
+**NOTE:** Docker images are very different from virtual image formats.
+Because Docker does not boot any operating system, but simply runs
 linux process in isolation, we don't need any kernel, drivers or libraries to ship with the image, so it could be as tiny as several bytes!

 **Running the image**

-Trying to run it though, will result in error:
+Trying to run it though, will result in the error:

 ```bash
 $ docker run hello /hello.sh
 write pipe: bad file descriptor
 ```

-This is because our container is empty, there is no shell and script won't be able to start!
+This is because our container is empty.
+There is no shell and the script won't be able to start!
-Let's fix that by changing our base image to `busybox` that contains proper shell environment:
+Let's fix that by changing our base image to `busybox` that contains a proper shell environment:

 ```bash